lingtalfi/ClassCooker/doc/api/Ling/ClassCooker/FryingPan/FryingPan.md

          - msgType: string, one of:
              - add,      if the ingredient will be added during the cooking
              - skip,     if the ingredient is already found in the class, and will not be added
+             - warning,  if a similar ingredient is found in the class, which prevents the addition of the new ingredient
              - error,    if the ingredient can't be added, due to an error